dre32722/dre32722.github.io/fivetoapis.md

-## Getting Started with the Anki-MedRec APIs

-We've made it easy for you to get started.
-Below are four short videos that will get you started.

-1. How to access the API's.

-2. An Overview of the Anki-Medrec initiative

-3. Why API's are important to the modern business

-4. What our approach was to develop the MedRec APIs

-### 1. Learn HOW to Access the MedRec API's in less than 5 minutes
+## Learn HOW to Access the MedRec API's in less than 5 minutes

-<iframe width="854" height="480" src="https://www.youtube.com/embed/lpen1stGKio?rel=0" frameborder="0" allowfullscreen></iframe>

 The steps covered in the video are as follows;
 1. In your browser click the following link [Access the APIs now](http://developers.oracleau.cloud)